BaguetteBoiTuna/NTPU/2024-11-09-midterm_report_dante_dlfia.md

 ### Summary of Findings

-In this project, I explored the impact of image pre-processing on the performance of a deep learning model for animal image classification.
+In this report, I explored the impact of image pre-processing on the performance of a deep learning model for animal image classification.
 Using EfficientNet-B3 as my model architecture, I trained two versions of the model: one on pre-processed images (Model A) and the other on raw images (Model B).
 My analysis across various metrics revealed several key insights:

 - **Improved Performance with Pre-Processing**: Model A, trained on pre-processed images, achieved higher accuracy and a lower loss compared to Model B. This indicates that pre-processing steps such as normalization and contrast adjustment enhanced the model’s ability to generalize and learn effectively from the dataset.
 - **Enhanced Computational Efficiency**: Model A demonstrated slight improvements in computational efficiency, with reduced training time and memory usage.
 This suggests that pre-processing helped streamline the dataset, enabling more efficient feature extraction and reducing computational load.